pharath/home/_posts/2022-01-17-lecture-notes-ML-part2.md

             - A good **rule of thumb** is to divide the number of nodes in the layer before dropout by the proposed dropout rate and use that as the number of nodes in the new network that uses dropout.
 For example, a network with 100 nodes and a proposed dropout rate of 0.5 will require 200 nodes (100 / 0.5) when using dropout.
         - grid search parameters:
             - Rather than guess at a suitable dropout rate for your network, test different rates systematically.
-        - weight constraint:
+        - weight constraint [= regularization, s.
+Dropout paper] [e.g. `maxnorm`, L2, ...]
+[Genaue Erklärung: s.
+Kapitel 5.1, 2.
+Absatz in Dropout paper]:
-            - Network weights will increase in size in response to the probabilistic removal of layer activations.
+            - Network weights will increase in size in response to the probabilistic removal of layer activations. [?: Steht so nicht im paper.
+Eigentlich sollte Dropout einen regularizing effect haben, d.h. die weights shrinken.]
             - Large weight size can be a sign of an unstable network.
             - To counter this effect a **weight constraint** can be imposed to force the norm (magnitude) of all weights in a layer to be below a specified value.
-                - For example, the **maximum norm constraint** is recommended with a value between 3-4.
+                - For example, the **maximum norm constraint** is recommended [im Dropout paper] with a value between 3-4.
+                    - [Genaue Erklärung: s.
+Kapitel 5.1, 2.
+Absatz bis letzter Absatz in Dropout paper]
+                        - eher Vermutungen als Erklärungen ?
+                            - "A possible justification is that constraining weight vectors to lie inside a ball of fixed radius makes it possible to use a huge learning rate without the possibility of weights blowing up.
+The noise provided by dropout then allows the optimization process to explore different regions of the weight space that would have otherwise been difficult to reach.
+As the learning rate decays, the optimization takes shorter steps, thereby doing less exploration and eventually settles into a minimum."

 ## Classical 2nd order optimization methods<a name="2nd_order_methods"></a>